ivankharitonov/hermes-docs/CONTRIBUTING.md

 ## Versioning & changes

 - Keep breaking UI terminology changes in a **separate PR** with screenshots.
-- If you change terminology across the docs (e.g., Recipient → Participant), include a short “Why” note in the PR and update the **Glossary**.
+- If you change terminology across the docs, include a short "Why" note in the PR and update the **Glossary**.
-- Add user-visible product changes to `docs/release-notes/CHANGELOG.md` (create the file if it doesn’t exist).
+- Add user-visible product changes to `docs/release-notes/CHANGELOG.md` (create the file if it doesn't exist).

 ---